t-silvers/epiclock/epi-clocks-review/report.md

 > The [Age acceleration residuals (AAR)]-associated probes from the age predictors of Horvath and Hannum were enriched in CpG sites showing DNA methylation heterogeneity across cell types, suggesting AAR from these predictors is affected by the variation in cellular composition.
 The sensitivity analysis confirmed that no significant (P < 0.05/4) associations were observed after adjusting for white blood cell counts (Table 2).
 This demonstrates that the difference in the cellular makeup of the samples in our test sets is a confounder in the association between AAR from the Hannum/Horvath age predictors and mortality.
 This result was not consistent with what has been reported by the previous study. ...
 More datasets with measured white blood cell counts are needed to increase detection power.

-### Challenge 2: Could sophisticated statistical methods improve epigenetic clocks?
+### Challenge 2: Are epigenetic clocks statistically sound?

 Like evolutionary clocks, epigenetic clocks may also suffer from non-uniform (de)methylation rates over time.
 A study[^210414] reported that a number of CpG sites show longitudinal variation in methylation rates across individuals, a violation to the uniform-rate assumption of clocks.

+### Challenge 3: Is the study and usage of epigenetic clocks justified?

+### Popular Recommendations for Using Epigenetic Clocks

+### Our Recommendations for Using Epigenetic Clocks

+Don't.

 ## References